s1rh3nry/covid_calc/README.md

 |    H3|01-May-2021|15-Dec-2021| 0.033 [0.0313, 0.0346]|33.3 [29.4, 37.3]|
 |    H4|21-Jan-2022|01-Apr-2022| 0.017 [0.0163, 0.0179]|19.7 [17.8, 21.5]|

-Reference 2 discusses the changing transfer function from wastewater concentration to clinical cases and mortality during from H1 to H2.
+Reference 2 discusses the changing transfer function from wastewater concentration to clinical cases and mortality (H1 to H2) and speculates about possible causes.
+Changing clinical practice and evolving disease demographics and are mentioned.

 ### Running the calculation
 Requires [GNU Octave](https://octave.org/) and the packages *io*, *optim*, and *signal*.